celery/celery/docs/getting-started/brokers/redis.rst

     CELERY_RESULT_BACKEND = 'redis://localhost:6379/0'

-For a complete list of options supported by the Redis result backend see :ref:`conf-redis-result-backend`
+For a complete list of options supported by the Redis result backend, see :ref:`conf-redis-result-backend`